6 Professional Responsibilities, Ethics, & Copyright

 “Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the U.S. Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In file-sharing, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.”

 Students are not exempt from the law, and copyright infringements will carry the same legal force as anyone else.
-Students who violate any copyright law may also be charged with violations of their college or university honor code, e.g., for fraud, which may result in sanctions such as probation or expulsion.
+Students who violate any copyright law may also be charged with violations of their college or university honor code, e.g., for fraud and risk sanctions such as probation, suspension, or expulsion.

 What is the DMCA?

 The Digital Millennium Copyright Act, or DMCA, is a 1998 supplement to U.S. copyright law.
-This law applies to copyrighted material in digital form that is uploaded to the internet.
+This law applies to copyrighted material uploaded to the internet in digital form.
 The DMCA becomes applicable if a person:

 Exceptions to downloading digital content may include fair use, which is considered acceptable in an academic setting but not always for other purposes.
 For infringements of copyright law under the DMCA, the copyright owner may ask that the online copyright infraction be suitably rectified.
 Remember that, like other parts of U.S. copyright law, legal and criminal penalties are defined under DMCA for copyright violations.